garrandall/popular-music-data/tracks/if-you-want-my-love-cheap-trick.md

 I won't throw your love away, oo

 You hold the secrets of love in this world
-I'm hypnotized by your ev'ry word
+I'm hypnotized by your every word
 A special face, a special voice
 A special smile in my life